salu133445/muspy/docs/_sources/io.rst.txt

 Interfaces to other symbolic music packages
 ===========================================

-MusPy supports conversion between :class:`muspy.Music` objects and objects from other packages.
+MusPy supports conversions between :class:`muspy.Music` objects and objects from other packages.

 - **Music21**: :func:`muspy.from_music21()` and :func:`muspy.to_music21()`
 - **mido**: :func:`muspy.from_mido()` and :func:`muspy.to_mido()`